Appearance

 - On the list of Repositories, click on the

-button of the repository under which you want to create the Engine. - Paste the value copied under this parameter of
+copybutton of the repository under which you want to create the Engine.

-is also empty or is added with an invalid ID, the deployment will stop prompting the user for a valid Repository ID.
+NOTE: During the first deployment, UnityPredictEngineId will be empty.
+If ParentRepositoryId is also empty or is added with an invalid ID, the deployment will stop prompting the user for a valid Repository ID.

 bash